waterbycounty

 What's happening with rivers in Sumner County right now?

-Sumner County's primary USGS streamgage on the ARKANSAS R ON HWY 160 is currently reading 456 cubic feet per second — 26% of the long-term mean of 1,762.45 cfs.
+Sumner County's primary USGS streamgage on the ARKANSAS R ON HWY 160 has a pipeline snapshot of 456 cubic feet per second — 26% of the long-term mean of 1,762.45 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Sumner County water compare to the Kansas average?